rosmo-robot/Rosmo_3D/V4/servo/Readme.md

-This is untested WIP at the moment
+This is an abanodoned idea for now.
+It is not buildable (Servo.stl needs work)

 ### Servo BOM